-The institutions of Democracy have served us reasonably well, if imperfectly, for more than two centuries.
+The venerable institutions of Democracy have served us reasonably well, if imperfectly, for more than two centuries.
 Today, they are failing.
 It is perhaps too early to claim that they have failed entirely, but it is not too early to observe that they have already collapsed in several fundamental ways, and that they are staggering under the burden of precisely the civic evils that they were designed to thwart — demagoguery, fascism, and naked oligarchy.

-First, it must be said that all politician are liars.
+First, it must be said that all politicians, regardless of party, are liars.
 This appears to be an essential feature of the job — the need to obfuscate, misdirect, oversimplify, and fictionalize the world within certain nebulous boundaries.
-Perhaps this is inevitable in any multicultural society.
+Perhaps this is unavoidable in any multicultural society.
 Civic decisions, no matter how well-intentioned, must inevitably produce winners and losers, and as a practical matter, the losers must be rhetorically marginalized in order to get anything done.
 As citizens, we expect this, even if we don’t much like it, and we accept it by hitching our wagon to the least offensive horse on offer, knowing that everything is not as it seems.
 Democracy, in this sense, is a lousy system of government, even though it still beats the hell out of whatever is in second place.

 One need not be a psychologist to detect this.
 One need not be a monk to reject it.
 One need only be a merely decent human being.
 It turns out that many of us are not.